Reflections: What I Learned in My Final Year

 There were moments I felt invisible.
-Moments when support felt transactional.
-Moments when I realized that even in spaces built to nurture growth, warmth is not guaranteed.
+Moments when support felt distant or transactional.
+Moments that reminded me that even in spaces built to nurture growth, warmth is not guaranteed.

-But I made it through anyway, and that, I think, is the real victory.
+But I made it through anyway.
+And that, I now see, is its own kind of triumph.

 The Reality Check

-What saved me was not the systems or titles around me.
-It was what I created for myself.
+It was not the systems or the routines that saved me.
+It was what I made for myself.

 To Anyone Feeling the Same

-Sometimes the finish line is not what you dreamed, but that does not make the journey any less worthy.
-What you carried through this season with resilience, effort, and the moments where you showed up for yourself when no one else did—that is the real win.
+What you carried through this season with resilience, effort, and the moments where you showed up for yourself when no one else did, that is the real win.

 And if no one offered you a chair, I hope you remember this: You can carry yourself forward, full and steady.
 And the table you build will be beautiful, because it is YOURS.